sourcemeta/learnjsonschema.com/content/2020-12/content/contentEncoding.markdown

     keyword: contentSchema
 ---

-The `contentEncoding` keyword signifies that an instance value (such as a specific object property) should be considered binary data encoded into a JSON string using the given encoding.
+The `contentEncoding` keyword signifies that a string instance value (such as a specific object property) should be considered binary data serialised using the given encoding.
 This keyword does not affect validation, but the evaluator will collect its value as an annotation.
 The use of this and related keywords is a common technique to encode and describe arbitrary binary data (such as image, audio, and video) in JSON.

 {{<best-practice>}}